Whoa! Check it out! That Infinity+1 Sword

 , which are purposely underpowered.

-- Some legendary Pokémon, especially the non-event ones that are forbidden to use in the Battle Subway anyway, were designed with this in mind, particularly Mewtwo, who after a HUGE nerf remains one of the most dangerous creatures to face in the game.
+- Some legendary Pokémon, especially the non-event ones that are forbidden to use in the Battle Institutes anyway, were designed with this in mind, particularly Mewtwo, who after a HUGE nerf remains one of the most dangerous creatures to face in the game.
 Kyurem, who gets the same treatment from the game as Mewtwo, is an odd case, as it was designed to be slighty less overpowered, but its redundant typing and lack of movepool made it a suboptimal choice compared to less overpowered (in paper) critters.
 The rule of thumb is that legendary and pseudo-legendary Pokemon will have above average stat totals, but may suffer from lack of movepool, lack of synergy between stats and type, or being overshadowed by "regular" Pokemon with better movepools and/or stat distribution.